gitlabhq/gitlabhq/doc/incoming_email/README.md

     As mentioned, the part after `+` in the address is ignored, and any email sent here will end up in the mailbox for `incoming@gitlab.example.com`/`gitlab-incoming@gmail.com`.

-1. Reconfigure GitLab for the changes to take effect:
+1. Reconfigure GitLab and restart mailroom for the changes to take effect:

     ```sh
     sudo gitlab-ctl reconfigure
+    sudo gitlab-ctl restart mailroom
     ```

 1. Verify that everything is configured correctly: